Professor, Global Media Studies,

-McMillin serves on the editorial board of the International Journal of Cultural Studies, and has served as reviewer or editorial board member for such top-tiered journals as the Journal of Communication, Popular Communication, Journal of Children and Media, Feminist Media Studies and Journal of Contemporary Ethnography.
-She reviews book manuscripts for Routledge, Sage, Rowman and Littlefield, and Palgrave MacMillan.
+McMillin’s research on media globalization has won Top Paper awards from the International Communication Association.
+She is author of two books: International Media Studies (Blackwell 2007) and Mediated Identities: Youth, Agency, and Globalization (Peter Lang, 2009), and co-editor of Place, Power, Media (forthcoming).
+Her empirical fieldwork on transnational television networks and audiences has resulted in over 30 top-tiered journal articles and book chapters.
+McMillin serves on the editorial board of the International Journal of Cultural Studies, and as reviewer for the Journal of Communication, Popular Communication, Journal of Children and Media, Feminist Media Studies and Journal of Contemporary Ethnography.
+She reviews book manuscripts for Oxford, Routledge, Sage, Rowman and Littlefield, Polity, and Palgrave MacMillan.

 Her column engaging prominent leaders in conversation around global learning in the South Sound and UW campus communities, may be found in the IGE newsletter: